 The bottom of the seafloor had plenty of interesting creatures to look at too.
 My Divemaster poked what appeared to be a rock, only to have it start scurrying across the floor!
 It turns out these were a different type of crab which I had never seen before.

 I used to get anxious about diving, but each time I go I feel more and more confident.
 I always find it fascinating that you can look at the water from above and have no idea how much sea life is hanging out below!
+I’m so glad I took time during my road trip down the Pacific Coast Highway to explore what’s under the water!

 This post was sponsored by See Monterey and Breakwater Scuba, but all opinions are my own.